redhiveai/agent-kit/packages/example/src/mcp/README.md

 </div>

-A Redhive Agent Kit implementation using the Model Context Protocol (MCP) for handling protocol operations on the Solana blockchain.
+A Redhive Agent Kit implementation using the Model Context Protocol (MCP) for handling protocol operations on the Ethereum blockchain.

 ## Features